felixhammerl/felixhammerl.github.io/_posts/2022-08-29-yubikey-madness.md

 Notes on GPG and Yubikeys:

-As I mentioned above, sometimes you might need to tell GPG to relinquish control of the Yubikey in no uncertain terms.
-This is best done via `gpgconf --kill gpg-agent`.
+Caveats: Of all the many funtions of your Yubikey, you can only ever use one at a time.
+The GPG agent has the unfortunate tendency to not "release" the Yubikey after use for other applications to use.
+Which means that you might need to kill the GPG agent via `gpgconf --kill gpg-agent`, if you see GPG being a bit possessive, e.g. when you can't read the OTP secrets as your Yubico Authenticator says "Failed to connect to Yubikey".
+It's annoying, but thanks to the popularity of PGP in modern email exchange, this problem should not arise all too often.
 In fact, I've added this bit to my `.zshrc` to make things a tad bit simpler when I change keys:

 ```
 export GNUPGHOME=~/.gnupg